Walkthrough: Migrating a VM

 is the reference id of the original VM.

-One of the first thing to do is to setup the memory.
-The backend will check that there is no ballooning operation in progress.
-At this point the migration can fail if a ballooning operation is in progress and takes too much time.
+One of the first steps the setup of the VM’s memory: The backend checks that there is no ballooning operation in progress.
+If so, the migration could fail.

 Once this is complete, we can restore VIF and create the domain.

-The synchronisation of the memory is the first point of synchronisation and everythin is ready for VM migration.
+The synchronisation of the memory is the first point of synchronisation and everything is ready for VM migration.

 After receiving memory we can set up the destination domain.
 If we have a vGPU we need to kick off its migration process.
-We will need to wait the acknowledge that indicates that the entry for the GPU has been well initialized. before starting the main VM migration.
+We will need to wait for the acknowledgement that the GPU entry has been successfully initialized before starting the main VM migration.

 After sending the request results coming from emu-manager are collected by the main thread.
 It blocks until results are received.